Capability Controllers (new capability system)

 Old vs. New: Creating a Public Capability

-First we want to store the greeting resource in a user’s storage, and then allow the public to read the greeting variable.
+First we want to save the greeting resource in a user’s storage, and then allow the public to read the greeting variable.

 Here is the old way of doing that: